Brexit frequently asked questions

 Customs are working very hard to minimise the likelihood of delays in releasing goods at the border, however Brexit will introduce new regulations that will add complexity to the customs process.
 As a result:

-- All goods coming in to Jersey from the EU will be subject to new regulations and so the volume of items needing to be managed will increase substantially.
+- Goods coming in to Jersey from the EU will be subject to new regulations and so the volume of items needing to be managed will increase substantially.

 - There will be changes to licenced and prohibited goods being imported from the EU which may lead to more inspections.